 The leprechauns found a very well hiding place for the pot of gold or the jewelry treasure.
 They hid it at the end of the rainbow.
 Everyone knows that the end of the rainbow cannot be reached, because the rainbow is an optical phenomenon that moves with the observer.

-The end of the rainbow is the symbol for an inaccessible place, an ideal spot to hide a jewelry treasure.
+The end of the rainbow is the symbol of an inaccessible place, an ideal spot to hide a jewelry treasure.

 The lost jewelry treasure of King John of England

 King John of England was a resentful and corrupt king.
-One of his other nasty things in his character was to show off with his wealth and especially with his royal jewelry.
+One of the other nasty things in his character was to show off his wealth, especially with his royal jewelry.
 They were important to him and they traveled with him in a large wagon.